sratanas/api-and-environment-variables/README.md

 ### MVP

+Start by putting your `$http` request in the controller.
+After you get everything working, try moving the request into a service.

 - Allow users to get a random giphy by clicking a *RANDOM* button.
 Results should be displayed on the DOM.
 - Users should also be able to search for a giphy using a keyword.
 Results should be displayed on the DOM.